richardmscott/www.rscottillustration.co.uk/_pages/about.md

 ![Self portrait of](/img/about.png)

 My drawing career started the day my older brother taught be how to draw googly eyes on a squared paper pad.
-I was fascinated about the worlds I could make on the paper, so I kept drawing and I haven't stopped since.
+I was fascinated about the worlds I could make on the paper, so I kept drawing and I haven’t stopped since.

-I'm always in on the lookout for new projects whether they are editorial illustrations, wedding invites, illustrated books or one-off personal commissions please feel free to [get in touch](/contact).
+I’m always in on the lookout for new projects whether they are editorial illustrations, wedding invites, book projects or one-off personal commissions please feel free to [get in touch](/contact).